-Per the Restoration Plans (Section 4.2.4), purchase of conservation easements from willing landowners and fee title acquisition of lands are a high priority action to acquire equivalent resources (and services) to those that were damaged by historic mining and smelting in the UCFRB.
+Per the Restoration Plans (Section 4.2.4), purchase of conservation easements from willing landowners and fee title acquisition of lands are a high priority actions to acquire equivalent resources (and services) to those that were damaged by historic mining and smelting in the UCFRB.
 Acquisition of equivalent resources is a core part of NRDP's mission.
-Since approval of the 2012 Restoration Plans,

-NRDP has provided funding for three conservation easements on private lands as well as four fee title purchases of land-three of which added to FWP's Garrity Mountain Wildlife Management Area (WMA).
+Since approval of the 2012 Restoration Plans, NRDP has provided funding for three conservation easements on private lands (the Buxbaum, Graveley, and the Dry Cottonwood Creek Ranches) as well as four fee title purchases of land-three of which added to FWP's Garrity Mountain Wildlife Management Area (WMA).
 Below are updates on recent work on these lands.